weilandia/coding-for-managers/review-1/exercises.md

 ### About Me
 Good Job!
 You have a written a nice header!
 Now let's make an About me section.
-Let's create 2 other `<div></div>` where we'll put all our About Me code in.
-The first one will have a class of `container`, the second one will have a class of `second_section`
+Let's create 2 other `<div></div>` where we'll put all our About Me content.
+The first one will have a class of `container`, the second one will have a class of `second-section`

 #### Title
 Create a `<div></div>` and give it the same id that you put in your **about Anchor tag**.